rfnaufal/data-engineering/02-workflow-orchestration/guide/02_kestra-flow.md

 ### Creating Workflows (Flows)

-Now that we understand the core concept, let’s create our first workflow.
+Now that we understand the core concept, let’s use our first workflow.

-In this module, we’ll start by uploading a provided workflow directly in the Kestra UI.
-This is the fastest way to explore how flows work visually.
+Kestra already provides a sample flow in the Flow Dashboard, which we’ll use to explore how flows work in practice.

-Later on, we’ll also create workflows programmatically by sending POST requests to Kestra’s API, which is more suitable for real production and automation.
+In general, workflows can be created either through the UI or programmatically via Kestra’s API using POST requests, which is more suitable for real production and automation.

 ---